Building Awesome Website Content

 What if you don’t want to be in front of the camera?

-No problems, you can record a video presentation or walk through on your computer screen and have an audio voiceover (known as screen capture).
+No problem, you can record a video presentation or walk through on your computer screen and have an audio voiceover (known as screen capture).

 Oi, take note! – Screencasting software allows you to create high quality video tutorials, training and presentations.
 For Mac try ScreenFlow (http://www.telestream.net/screenflow) or PC try Camtasia (http://www.techsmith.com/camtasia.html)